 - A protein (such as fish) served with sauce normande and garnished with shellfish or truffle

 - Something cooked in cream

 - Cooked with cream and cider, which Normandy is also famous for

 Legendary french chefs Escoffier and Paul Bocuse give recipes for normandy sauce including cream, a reduction of stock, and then a thickening liason involving egg yolks.
 It would make a wonderful sauce, no doubt.
 The actuality of someone attempting and succeeding such a sauce at home without years of professional kitchen experience making putsy and tempermental sauces, is near impossible.
 For all intensive purposes, you can get a similar result at home that is infinitely easier to work with by simply using cream.

-You don’t have to use the truffles here, but they are an amazing addition, you could substitute a tsp of canned truffles instead, or use a tsp or so of truffle oil to get a similar effect.
+You don't have to use the truffles here, but they are an amazing addition, you could substitute a teaspoon of canned truffles instead, or use a teaspoon or so of truffle oil to get a similar effect.

 Morels "A la Normande" with Black Spring Truffle

 - 4 slices toast crusts removed and cut into circles with a ring mold or glass

 - 4 oz fresh morels or 1 ounce dried

 - Kosher salt and pepper